9 Best Receipt Scanner Apps for Small Business (2026)

 - Accountant-focused workflow tools

 Pricing: Starting around $25 per month.
-No free plan available.
+No free plan.

 Pros: